generyand/autosearch-script/README.md

 ### Linux
 If you encounter X11/display-related errors:
+1. Run the setup utility: `python -m src.utils.setup`
+2. If issues persist, manually check:
-1. Make sure X11 permissions are set: `xhost +SI:localuser:$USER`
+   - X11 permissions: `xhost +SI:localuser:$USER`
-2. Set the DISPLAY environment variable: `export DISPLAY=:0`
+   - Display variable: `export DISPLAY=:0`
-3. Ensure Remote Desktop is enabled: `gsettings set org.gnome.desktop.remote-desktop.rdp enable true`
+   - Remote Desktop: `python -m src.utils.remote_desktop`
-4. Run the script with the display variable: `DISPLAY=:0 python gui.py`
+3. Run the script with display variable: `DISPLAY=:0 python gui.py`

+**Important Note**: Do not run the script with sudo.
+If you get permission errors:
+1. Use the setup utility: `python -m src.utils.setup`
+2. Ensure your virtual environment is activated and packages are installed there
+3. If you absolutely must use sudo (not recommended), install packages system-wide: `sudo pip install -r requirements.txt`

+The setup utility (`src.utils.setup`) will:
+- Check for required system dependencies
+- Configure X11 permissions automatically
+- Enable and configure Remote Desktop
+- Provide clear error messages if anything fails

 The `DISPLAY=:0` variable tells the application which display to use:
 - `:0` refers to the first (usually main) display on your local machine